 You should also know that these names represent slightly different forms.
 While Meloxicam is approved for the use of humans and pets alike, the same isn't true for other varieties.

 Uses For Meloxicam

 There are a few uses your dog can receive Meloxicam for.
-Typically, these can include pain that results from pain that can come after a surgery.
+Typically, these can include pain that results from the pain that can come after surgery.
 It's made to help them avoid pain while their body heals.
 Meloxicam is also used for osteoarthritis as well as fever reduction.

 Uses For Mobic

 Mobic is a medication that should not be used for your dog.
 While it is capable of relieving similar symptoms to Metacam/Meloxicam, it is a medication that is designed for humans.
 When you're seeking help for your dog, only Metacam should be used.

 Generally, Meloxicam is provided in pill form.
 The dose can also vary between .09 and 0.1mg for each pound your dog weighs.
 You typically won't need to worry about the exact calculations, as your vet will let you know exactly how much to provide to your dog and when.